galocco/na6precparam-optimizer/README.md

 ## Adding Custom Metrics

-The metric function is the heart of the optimization.
-It evaluates how "good" a parameter set is.
+The metric function evaluates how "good" a parameter set is.

 ### Metric Function Template